Ahmed-CYB/mcp-test/challenges/corporate-ftp-infiltration/README.md

 ## Scenario Description

-A corporate FTP server contains sensitive files with realistic directory structures.
-Players must enumerate the service, discover access methods, and extract hidden information from various file types.
+A corporate FTP server contains sensitive documents in a realistic file structure.
+Players must use FTP enumeration and navigation techniques to discover and retrieve hidden flags scattered throughout the directory tree.

 ## Challenge Information

-- **Categories:** network, forensics
+- **Categories:** network
 - **Machines:** 2
 - **Stages:** 5